BryanRojasRicca/BryanRojasRicca/README.md

-Hi, I am a seasoned **Project Engineer** specializing in embedded systems, robotics, and automation.
+Hi, I am a seasoned **Design and Project Engineer** specializing in embedded systems, robotics, and automation.

 Over the years, I have amassed extensive experience in developing and leading work teams for complex engineering projects.